filamentphp/filament/packages/app/docs/08-notifications.md

 ## Sending notifications

-The App Framework uses the [Notifications](../notifications/sending-notifications) package to send messages to users.
+The app framework uses the [Notifications](../notifications/sending-notifications) package to send messages to users.

 Please read the [documentation](../notifications/sending-notifications) to discover how to send notifications easily.

-However, there are a few differences in configuration when using the App Framework.
+However, there are a few differences in configuration when using the app framework.

 ## Database notifications

-Instead of enabling database notifications inside the notifications package, you must enable it for the App Framework specifically.
+Instead of enabling database notifications inside the notifications package, you must enable it for the app framework specifically.

-First, you must [publish the configuration file](installation#publishing-configuration) for the App Framework.
+First, you must [publish the configuration file](installation#publishing-configuration) for the app framework.

 Now, enable database notifications: